-- You can captain your own vessel if you have a US Coast Guard captain's license and meet all qualifications.
+You can captain your own vessel if you have a US Coast Guard captain's license and meet all qualifications.
 As the captain and owner of the vessel, you are limited to 6 passengers maximum, regardless of the type of license you hold.
 For more information about captaining your own vessel, refer to this US Coast Guard literature or email us at email@example.com.

 After listing your boat, you can favorite a captain.
 This associates them with your boat as a suggestion for renters, who determine who operates the boat.
 To find potential captains for your boat, navigate to your Owner dashboard > My boats > Manage captains.
 From here you can: